MarwanAlsoltany/gdpr-tools/README.md

 ```

-1. The second way, is when you don't have the luxury of using some kind of event.
-It is simply to proxy app entry point.
-You can make a new app entry point that makes use of `MAKS\GDPRTools\Backend\Sanitizer::sanitizeApp()` to sanitize the response before sending it to the client.
+1. The second way, is when you don't have the luxury of using some kind of an event.
+You can simply proxy app entry point by making a new app entry point that points to the old app entry and makes use of `MAKS\GDPRTools\Backend\Sanitizer::sanitizeApp()` to sanitize the response before sending it to the client.
 ```php

 // first, you need to rename the application entry point to something else,